If you’re new to exhibition planning – or just want a confidence boost so you know you’ve got everything covered – we’re here to help.

-So let’s kick off with a quick introduction to event planning.
 How can you make sure that you get the most out of your next event?
-It’s as easy as 1, 2, 3, 4, 5…
+Read our quick five step guide to get you started…

 1. Be clear why you’re attending

-OK, it sounds like Mrs State-the-Obvious has just come to town.
-But not everyone we encounter is clear about their objectives – and unless you know exactly what you want, you’re pretty certain not to get it!
+You’d be surprised how many people exhibit just because someone else does it.
+Not everyone is clear about their objectives – and unless you know exactly what you want, you’re pretty certain not to get it!

 So the first thing you need to do is think – ideally armed with a pen, pencil, cup of tea and slice of cake – and log everything you know about the event.

 2. Know who you are targeting

-And thinking about your hottest prospects, what does that ‘buying Brad’ or ‘accounts Angelina’ look for when making purchasing decisions?
-As you need to focus on what they want for the next point…
+Thinking about your hottest prospects and matching them to the audience of the show, what does that ‘buying Brad’ or ‘accounts Angelina’ look for when making purchasing decisions?

 3. Understand what products and services best fit the bill

 If you’re in a market where quality comes first, then you’ll want to give your premium products an airing and make sure they are presented to perfection; everything is in the detail.